awsdocs/aws-support-user-guide/doc_source/case-example.md

 1. **Subject** – Enter a title that briefly describes your issue\.

-1. **Description** – This is the most important information that you provide to AWS Support\.
-For most service and category combinations, a prompt suggests information that's most helpful for the fastest resolution\.
+1. **Description** – Describe your support case\.
+This is the most important information that you provide to AWS Support\.
+For some service and category combinations, a prompt appears with related information\.
+Use these links to help resolve your issue\.
 For more information, see [Describing your problem](case-management.md#describing-your-problem)\.

-1. **Attachments** – Screenshots and other attachments can help support agents resolve your case faster\.
+1. **Attachments** – Attach screenshots and other files that can help support agents resolve your case faster\.

 After you add your case details, you can choose how you want to be contacted\.